gridbugs/boat-journey/README.md

 ## Nix

-To set up a shell with stable rust:
+To set up a shell with an installation of rust and external dependencies:
 ```
 nix-shell
 ```

 For nightly rust:
 ```
-nix-shell nightly.nix
+nix-shell nix/nightly.nix
 ```

 ## Debug Environment